TheDataCity/IoT-UK-Nation-Database-APIs/README.md

 The end point does not require any user authorisation.

+## Filters
+You must use a filter with the end point.
+If you do navigate to the base URL you will receive a warning message advising you to apply a filter.

 The end point allows you to filter the IoT UK Nation database by the following fields:
  - Organisation postcode  (using `postcode=`)
  - Organisation town (using `town=`)